Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### Age

 To make a Google blogger account, bloggers must be at least 13 years of age.
-The ages of the bloggers range from 13 to 48, with two strange gaps between 17 and 23 years old and 27 and 33 years old.
-[The mean age is ~23 years old](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview).
+[The mean blogger age is ~23 years old](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Overview), and the ages of the bloggers range from 13 to 48, with two strange gaps between 17 and 23 years old and 27 and 33 years old.
 Considering the authors controlled so well for blogger gender, this seems to be a weird oversight, especially for a dataset of this size.

 #### Distribution of blogger ages